emlundell/climateoftheboreal/code/README.md

 1. Set some python paths.
 Need to do this whenever a new shell is created

   `export PYTHONPATH=$PYTHONPATH:$HOME/GIT/climateoftheboreal/lib/`

+1. Make sure that postgres and Hasura are running

 ## Ingest radiosonde